Updated from May 2020

 “Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.”
 (Heb 4:16)

-“But wait a minute”, you might be saying, “God’s call to holiness is a call to sacrifice.
-There’s joy in knowing that we’re pleasing to God through the “Christ filter”, but we need to be focused on saying ‘no’ to sin, otherwise you’re talking about hyper-grace.”
+“But wait a minute,” some would say, “God’s call to holiness is a call to sacrifice.
+There’s joy in knowing that we’re pleasing to God through the “Christ filter,” but we need to be focused on saying ‘no’ to sin, otherwise you’re talking ‘hyper-grace.’
+And you better stay “‘fessed up” so you don’t lose your salvation!”

-Tragically, somewhere along the line, and I’m convinced it was not by chance, in an effort to underline the insidiousness of sin, we’ve lost sight of the miracle God performed when we were born again.
-So many of us find it easy to nod an “amen” at any scripture passage that points out the problems Christians will have with sin.
-But we find it hard to take the passages telling us that it is the Christian’s nature to produce holiness at face value.
+Tragically, somewhere along the line – and I’m convinced it was not by chance – in an effort to agree with God about the insidiousness of sin, we’ve lost sight of (or have never been properly taught about) the miracle God performed in our very nature when we were born again.
+We find it easy to nod an “amen” to any scripture passage that points out the problems Christians will have with sin, but hard to embrace verses that tell us it is the Christian’s nature to produce holiness at face value.

 Are you stuck there?
-I was for a long time.
-Well, certainly “In me dwelleth no good thing,” right?
-Ah, but let’s read that in context:
+I was for a long time, and the devil still regularly tries to drag me back to the certainty that “In me dwelleth no good thing.”
+But wait, let’s read that in context:

 “Now then it is no more I that do it, but sin that dwelleth in me.